in28minutes/in28minutes.github.io/_blog/articles/2017-12-07-introduction-to-spring-data-with-spring-boot.md

 ### Spring Data REST

-Spring Data REST can be used to expose HATEOAS RESTful resources around Spring Data repositories.
+Spring Data REST may be used to deliver HATEOAS RESTful resources that are nested within Spring Data repositories.

 An example using JPA is shown below